Armenia-Georgia Bilateral Trade Analysis 2023

 Comparative Advantage

-Armenia's specialization in key industriescomplements Georgia's demand patterns, creating natural trade synergies.
+Armenia's specialization in copper ores and concentratescomplements Georgia's demand patterns, creating natural trade synergies.

 Supply Chain Integration